medicamina/constitution/README.md

 CEO position is appointed by anonymous vote from all current directors, board advisors and project managers in majority rule appointment (>50% of vote).
 CEO position is removed by anonymous vote from all current directors, board advisors and project managers in majorty rule appointmet (>75% of vote).

+## Middle managment
+### Directors

+Directors are appointed from middle management by the CEO

+Middle management are appointed by directors.

-## Specialised roles
+## Roles responsibilities
 ### Engineering roles

 1. Director of Engineering
    - Oversee engineering
+   - Management
    - Head of engineering
 2. Lead software engineer
    - Project manager
    - Techlead
+   - Middle management
    - Code review
-   - Hire/Fire staff
+   - Hire/Fire team staff
    - Manage and approve or deny pull requests
    - Time spent coding decreases as time spent managing increases
    - Maximum team size of ten members (5-7 is optimal)